-Prime International College Workplace Anti-violence, Harassment,and Sexual Harassment Policy
+Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

-Prime International College of Health Care and Technology is committed to building and preserving for its employees a safe, productive, and healthy working environment based on mutual respect.
-In pursuit of this goal, Prime International College of Health Care and Technology does not condone and will not tolerate acts of violence, harassment, or bullying against or by any Prime International College of Health Care and Technology employee.
+Prime International College of Health Care and Technology is committed to building and preserving for its students and employees a safe, productive, and healthy working environment based on mutual respect.
+In pursuit of this goal, Prime International College of Health Care and Technology does not condone and will not tolerate acts of violence, harassment, or bullying against or by any Prime International College of Health Care and Technology student or employee.

-Our Workplace Anti-violence, Harassment, and Sexual Harassment Policy is not meant to stop free speech or to interfere with everyday interactions.
+Our Anti-violence, Harassment, and Sexual Harassment Policy is not meant to stop free speech or to interfere with everyday interactions.
 However, what one person finds inoffensive, others may not.
 Usually, harassment can be easily distinguished from normal, mutually acceptable socializing.
 It is important to remember that it is the perception of the receiver that determines whether the potentially offensive message is acceptable or not, be it spoken, gestural, pictorial, or some other form of communication which may be deemed objectionable or unwelcome.

 Any threat, behaviour, or action which is interpreted to carry the potential to harm or endanger the safety of others, result in an act of aggression, or destroy or damage property; or